-An aggregate of minerals and rocks from which it is commercially worthwhile to extract minerals (usually metals).
-An ore has three parts: the country rock in which the deposit is found; the gangue, the unwanted rocks and minerals of the deposit; and teh desired mineral itself.
+An ore is an aggregate of minerals and rocks from which it is commercially worthwhile to extract minerals (usually metals).
+An ore has three parts: the country rock in which the deposit is found; the gangue, the unwanted rocks and minerals of the deposit; and the desired mineral itself.

 Ore deposits may be, for example, veins; infillings of breccia (consolidated talus); sedimentary formations, as of the evaporites; certain dikes; or, especially with the sulfides, hydrothermal replacement deposits (where hot or superheated water has dissolved existing rocks and deposited in their place minerals held in solution).
 Mining techniques depend greatly on the form and placement of the deposit.